Invariance of Polarization Induced by Symplectomorphisms: Introduction

-Sometimes these two quantizations agree as shown by Sniatycki\cite{coho} and Hamilton\cite{coho}, and other times they do not.
-Since both are of interest, I will use both in this paper and be clear which one I am considering.
+where $\msS_{(P,\nabla)}|_B$ denotes the sheaf of covariantly constant sections on $B$.
+Sometimes these two quantizations agree as shown by Sniatycki \cite[Theorems 1.1 and 1.2]{coho}, and other times they do not as shown by Hamilton \cite[Theorem 8.10]{ham}.
+Since both are of interest, I will consider both in this paper.

-Now, a famous body of results in geometric quantization are the \enquote{invariance} of polarization results, where it can be shown that two naturally arising polarizations induce the same quantization.
-Fantastic examples include the Gelfand-Zeitlin system \cite{guil} and the moduli space of flat $SU(2)$ connections \cite{lisa}.
-In this paper, I show a new kind of toy invariance theorem arising from the action of a symplectomorphism on the polarizations.
-In particular, given a polarization $P$ and a symplectomorphism $\Phi$ on $(M,\omega)$, I define a new polarization $\Phi(P)$.
-It then appears to be a tautology that the quantizations of $M$ with respect to $P$ and $\Phi(P)$ should agree, however this only appears to be the case under special topological conditions on $M$.
-In particular, I show the following two theorems.
+A famous body of results in geometric quantization are the \enquote{invariance of polarization} results, where it can be shown that two naturally arising polarizations induce the same quantization.
+Standard examples include the Gelfand-Zeitlin system \cite[Theorem 6.1]{guil} and the moduli space of flat $SU(2)$ connections \cite[Theorem 8.3]{lisa}.
+In this paper, I show a new kind of invariance theorem arising from the action of a symplectomorphism on the polarizations.
+The reason this invariance is \enquote{new} is due to the fact that I am comparing quantizations coming from two real polarizations.
+The more classic results cited above arose from comparing the quantizations of a real polarization with a K\"{a}hler polarization.

+In particular, given a real polarization $P$ and a symplectomorphism $\Phi$ on $(M,\omega)$, I define a new real polarization $\Phi^*P$ via the pushforward of the inverse of $\Phi$.
+It then appears to be a tautology that the quantizations of $M$ with respect to $P$ and $\Phi^*P$ should agree, however I could only show this holds if the symplectomorphism $\Phi$ lifts to a connection-preserving isomorphism on the prequantum line bundle $(L,\nabla)\to M$.
+It is not known to the author if this condition is necessary.

+To set up the statements of the main results, let $\cshf$ denote the sheaf of locally constant, non-vanishing complex functions on $M$.
+I then obtain the following two theorems.